Tuesday, 30 September 2025

 • Day 4, collection 2: collect 2 rooftile houses, sell them, collect everything else, rebuild 2 rooftile houses.
 Make 60 iron.

-• Day 4, before reset: Donate 9 sets of coins or supplies, and 14 sets of goods.
+• Day 4, before reset: Donate 9 sets of coins or supplies, and 14 sets of troops.

 • Day 5+, every collection: collect 2 rooftile houses, sell them, collect everything else, rebuild 2 rooftile houses.
 Make as many multiples of 20 iron as you can.
 Donate all you can.
 You will be wasting AP on these days because you don't have enough coin and supply production to fully donate.